SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Longer cooldown in combat
 * **Ability 2: Instability**
   * Deal moderate area damage around the player
-  * Detonates nearby Telepoints to deal additional area damage
+  * Detonates nearby Rifts to deal additional area damage
-  * Telepoints within range of a detonation are also detonated (chain reaction)
+  * Rifts within range of a detonation are also detonated (chain reaction)
 * **Ability 2 Alternate: Place Teleporter**
   * Places up to 2 Teleporters
   * Hold Up to place the secondary Teleporter